 As QN Magazine broke the news of the hotel’s ownership last week, we emailed the hotel seeking comment.
 None was forthcoming.
 We also asked why the hotel deleted polite inquiries from its Facebook page about the ownership.

 Again, no comment.

-In light of the failure of the hotel to engage, we posted a further article highlighting the ludicrous fact that the hotel was using a long ago stay by Elton John to publicise its upcoming 50th birthday celebrations.
+In light of the failure of the hotel to engage, we posted a further article highlighting the ludicrous fact of the hotel using a long-ago stay by Elton John to publicise its upcoming 50th birthday celebrations.

 “Elton John made a controversial choice in 1986 to check out of his accommodation at the Sheraton in exchange for a room at the then Parkroyal as he wanted a more “homey” room,” says the Royal on the Park Facebook page.